SRaittinen/PWP/README.md

 ### Installing

-A step by step instructions for installing required dependecies, tools and software.
+A step by step instructions for installing required dependencies, tools and software.
+Instructions written and tested to work on Ubuntu 18.04.

 Install nodeJS and npm with following these steps
 ```